taliaglantz/Filmojo/README.md

 1. Either clone or download the source code.
 2. Install yarn in terminal by running `yarn`.
 3. Start server by running `yarn start`.

+<a name="project-description"></a>
+## Project description
+Filmojo is an app that uses two IMDb APIs to list their top 250 movies.
+The app was created in a 48-hour pair-coded hackathon and it was my first experience of using public APIs and React.

+<a name="brief"></a>
+## Brief

+Your app must:

+* Consume a public API – this could be anything but it must make sense for your project.
+* Have several components
+* The app can have a router - with several "pages", this is up to you and if it makes sense for your project.
+* Include wireframes - that you designed before building the app.
+* Be deployed online and accessible to the public (hosted on your public github, not GA github!)
+​

 <a name="technologies-used"></a>
 ## Technologies used